Skip to main content

 • Verify that pets' tags and microchips have current and updated information, and that your dog is licensed.
 If your pet is staying with someone else and you will be out of phone range, add a tag with the caretaker's information so they can be called quickly when the pet is found.

 • Make sure you have a good current photo of your pet in case you need to make lost pet posters.
-Share the photo with your petsitter so that they have it if needed.
+Share the photo with your pet sitter so that they have it if needed.

 • Keep your pet indoors during the festivities, preferably crated or in a quiet interior room.

 • Pick a room in your home that can provide a safe space for your pet during the festivities and fireworks.
 Help your pet become comfortable and create a positive association with the room before the fireworks start.
+Play music or talk radio to try to drown out the noise.
 This space can also become a safe refuge for your pet if they get overwhelmed by houseguests or daytime celebrations as well.
-Play music or talk radio to try to drown out the noise.

 Lost a Pet?